The Effects of Complex Accretion Disk Geometry on Broadened Iron K$\alpha$ Lines

-In Figure \ref{wedge_lines}, we have the line profiles associated with the constant aspect ratio disk for various corona heights, observation inclination angles, and disk thicknesses, as well as the line profiles from the flat disk geometry.
-Additionally, in Figure \ref{wedge_ratios}, we have the associated plots of the ratio of the line profiles from the constant aspect ratio disk divided by the line profiles from the equivalent flat disk.
+In Figure \ref{wedge_lines}, we have the line profiles associated with the constant-aspect-ratio disk for various coronal heights, observation inclination angles, and disk thicknesses, as well as the line profiles from the flat-disk geometry.
+Additionally, in Figure \ref{wedge_ratios}, we have the associated plots of the ratio of the line profiles from the constant-aspect-ratio disk divided by the line profiles from the equivalent flat disk.
 When we calculate the ratio of the spectra, we add in the primary continuum component, which is approximated by a power law with a photon index of $2$.
 These plots are created by adding a power law of index $2$ to the line profiles seen in Figure \ref{wedge_lines} and then dividing them by the power law plus the line profiles from the corresponding flat disk.

-Across all corona heights, there is a reduction in the number of the most redshifted photons in the line profiles in the range of energies from $3-5$ keV.
+Across all coronal heights, there is a reduction in the number of the most redshifted photons in the line profiles in the range of energies from $3-5$ keV.
 We directly see this in Figure \ref{wedge_emis} in the reduction in emissivity at the inner disk.
 The explanation for this effect is described in Figure \ref{wedge_beh}.
 In this figure, we show the surface of constant flux from the corona.
-These circles shown are the smallest surfaces of constant flux that intercept the constant aspect ratio disk.
-For the thicker disks with aspect ratios of $\frac{h}{\rho} = 0.5$ and $1$, the surface of constant flux is incident on radii which are considerably greater than $r_\text{ISCO}$, resulting in the reduction in the number of the most redshifted photons seen mostly in the plots with corona heights of $10\, \text{r}_\text{g}$ and $20\, \text{r}_\text{g}$ in Figure \ref{wedge_ratios}.
-Additionally, we see an increase in the number of moderately redshifted rays, caused by this increase in rays that hit the constant aspect ratio disk at radii near $\rho \simeq h_c$.
-This is followed by a reduction in the number of photons near $6.4$ keV as fewer rays hit the outer radii of these constant aspect ratio disks.
+These circles shown are the smallest surfaces of constant flux that intersect the constant-aspect-ratio disk.
+For the thicker disks with aspect ratios of $\frac{h}{\rho} = 0.5$ and $1$, the surface of constant flux is incident on radii which are considerably greater than $r_\text{ISCO}$, resulting in the reduction in the number of the most redshifted photons seen mostly in the plots with coronal heights of $10\, \text{r}_\text{g}$ and $20\, \text{r}_\text{g}$ in Figure \ref{wedge_ratios}.
+Additionally, we see an increase in the number of moderately redshifted rays, caused by this increase in rays that hit the constant-aspect-ratio disk at radii near $\rho \simeq h_c$.
+This is followed by a reduction in the number of photons near $6.4$ keV as fewer rays hit the outer radii of these constant-aspect-ratio disks.